Nar-phu Valley Treking

 COST IS INCLUDED

-• Kathmandu to Beshishara transfer by bus.
+• Kathmandu to Beshishahar transfer by bus.

 • All airport and hotel transfers

-• National permit & TIMS permit ( Trekking Information Management System)
+• National permit & TIMS permit (Trekking Information Management System)

 • Accommodation, food and Tea/coffee during the trek

-• Guide:- including salary, insurance, equipment, flight, food, and lodging
+• Guide: including salary, insurance, equipment, flight, food, and lodging

-• Porter:- including salary, insurance, equipment, food, and lodging
+• Porter: including salary, insurance, equipment, food, and lodging

 • From Pokhara airport to Hotel transfer